-Tide tables and tide charts are essential for planning certain beach activities.
-Tide pools are best at low tide when the water level is low and the surf is typically calmer.
+Tide pools are best viewed at low tide when the water level is low and the surf is typically calmer.
 Other unique features such as sea caves, rock arches, and even shipwrecks can be exposed at low tides.
-Some hidden beaches are inaccessible except at low tides and many beaches are completely wet at high tides.
+Some of California’s hidden beaches are inaccessible except at low tides and many beaches are completely wet at high tides.